 Have you ever wondered what all those abbreviations and acronyms mean that are on your cat's health record chart at the veterinarian's office?
 Sometimes, I think doctors, dentists, veterinarians, nurses (basically anyone who is educated and proficient in their field) have their own language, and it is meant to keep us "lay" persons guessing as to the meaning of certain things.
 In an attempt to demystify our pet's veterinarian records, here is a list of the ten most used abbreviations and their meanings.

 ADR – "Ain't doin' right."

 A cat owner brings his cat into the vet's office because the cat's behavior is just a bit "off."
 There is really nothing specific, just that the owner "knows" something is not right with the cat.
 Maybe the kitty's appetite is a bit off, or it is not playing with his toys as much.
 There are no obvious signs of illness or injury.
-Some vets use ADR and other use NDR ("not doing right").
+Some vets use ADR and others use NDR ("not doing right").

 BAR – "Bright, alert and responsive."